apirogov/flat-checker/README.md

 A larger path schema size makes the resulting formula larger and the calculation slower, but may be necessary to find a run that satisfies the given formula.

+See `fltl-checker -h` for a complete list of possible command line arguments.